TiberiusGh/1dv027-iot/README.md

 ## Stack

 The TIG stack — Telegraf (ingest), InfluxDB 3 Core (storage), Grafana (dashboards) — with Mosquitto as the MQTT broker and Caddy reverse-proxying the UIs.
-The ESP32 publishes to MQTT, Telegraf subscribes and writes to InfluxDB, Grafana queries InfluxDB.
+The ESP32 is a Zigbee end device: it reports loudness over Zigbee to a ZBT-2 coordinator paired with Home Assistant, which bridges the readings to MQTT via `mqtt_statestream`.
+From there, Telegraf subscribes and writes to InfluxDB, and Grafana queries InfluxDB.

 ## Key decisions